 After landing safely on the driveway outside the reaches of the playpen, I immediately sprinted out of my driveway, scurried up Radcliffe Road like a squirrel, and eventually found myself in the grassy barrier of a rotary at the corner of Radcliffe, Brook Street, and Benvenue.
 There I stood transfixed in the middle of the three-cornered roundabout for several minutes, not knowing what to do as an arsenal of eight-cylinder gas guzzlers – from Chevys to Impalas to Oldsmobiles – zoomed by me.

-After a chunk of time, a white-and-blue-colored Rambler Six station-wagon abruptly screeched to a stop by the circle – its brake lights flashing sternly.
+A few minutes later, a white-and-blue-colored Rambler Six station-wagon abruptly screeched to a stop by the circle – its brake lights flashing sternly.
 The driver’s side then flew open, and Mrs. Nancy Gibbs, my godmother, scrambled out, looked me and roared, “Shaunie, where is your mother?”

 “At our house, Aunt Nancy.”